Certified Medical Director (CMD)

 The process to become a CMD is an education and experience model.
 There is no test for certification.
 Candidates for certification must meet eligibility under three steps, each of which includes education and experience qualification requirements.
 Candidates must meet all eligibility requirements under each of those options in both areas of experience in practice, and in education to become certified.
 Eligibility is documented on an application that can be downloaded by clicking the link above.

 While candidates must meet the clinical experience and medical director experience for CMD certification, CMD applications may be submitted for consideration of a letter of education eligibility even before the years of medical director experience are completed.
 The one-time application review fee will be held with a pending application for up to 5-years.
-Application deadlines are April 1 and October 1 of each year.
-Candidates who meet education eligibility will be awarded the education eligibility letter which will be valid for up to five years as the candidate works to complete employment eligibility requirements.

 If you need additional CME credits to meet step-2 or step-3 education requirements, please take a moment to review CALTCM's Educational Programs.